COVID-19 Retailer Resource Hub

 NEW SOUTH WALES NEWS

-Critical workers in the food logistics and manufacturing sectors furloughed as close contacts will be permitted to leave self-isolation to attend work if they have no symptoms of COVID-19, to ensure the state has continued access to essential goods.
+Critical workers furloughed as close contacts will be permitted to leave self-isolation to attend work if they have no symptoms of COVID-19, to ensure the state has continued access to essential goods.

-These workers must wear a mask and comply with risk-management strategies put in place by their employer, including daily Rapid Antigen Tests.
+These workers must wear a mask and comply with risk-management strategies put in place by their employer, including daily rapid antigen tests (RATs).

 - agriculture (biosecurity and food safety personnel undertaking critical duties)